michaelsanford/timeout-as-a-service/README.md

 [![Node.js CI](https://github.com/michaelsanford/timeout-as-a-service/actions/workflows/node.js.yml/badge.svg)](https://github.com/michaelsanford/timeout-as-a-service/actions/workflows/node.js.yml)
 [![CodeQL](https://github.com/michaelsanford/timeout-as-a-service/actions/workflows/codeql-analysis.yml/badge.svg)](https://github.com/michaelsanford/timeout-as-a-service/actions/workflows/codeql-analysis.yml)

-I needed this for [a Pen](https://codepen.io/msanford/pen/GmGgBx) playing with offline detection.
+I "needed" this for [a Pen](https://codepen.io/msanford/pen/GmGgBx) playing with offline detection.
+It is, of course, a silly idea.
+Parafoxically it has found one or two quasi-legitimate uses.

+It's now archived.

 # Deploying on Heroku
 For fast and simple deployment on Heroku, you can use the button below.